chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 ```

 And that's it.
 We can play around with different queries
-Like search for all pairs with total supply greater than 10K
+Like the search for all pairs with a total supply greater than 10K

 ```
 {